The Future of Vehicles Is Autonomous

 Fleet vehicles may be able to travel for longer periods of time as control is not subject to driver fatigue.
 Although there are yet to be policies or regulations surrounding this issue it’s possible there will be extended allowable driving time for each driver.

-The government has recently commissioned a detailed three-year review of driving laws in relation to autonomous vehicles to ensure the UK remains one of the best places in the world to develop, test and drive self-driving vehicles.
+The government has recently commissioned a detailed three-year review of the driving laws in relation to autonomous vehicles to ensure the UK remains one of the best places in the world to develop, test and drive self-driving vehicles.
 The review will examine how current driving laws – designed with traditional motoring in mind – can support the next generation of vehicles.
 Key aspects will be adjusting traditional laws to reflect the fact self-driving vehicles of the future will not have a ‘driver’ or perhaps even a ‘steering wheel’ like traditional cars and re-consideration of some of the criminal offences involved.